EPMA EPMA EPMA EPMA EPMA EPMA EPMA EPMA

 Peter Martin and ruth have decided to go childless since we somehow, though holding highly discriminating standards, conceive all the children in the world as our own children: In line with Eco Pax Mundi Agora Peter Martin Kultur, which the reader should bear in mind that it is the only valid planetary creed ever, we further believe that what is needed in the world is not yet another child, for parenting is true incest.
 Rather, what is required is at this moment where cosmic history is at a breaking point, is everlasting hope for our Religanda Collige Virgo Rosas Ni KonKewashi, the generous firmament conscientiously designed by Peter Martin, so that those that re-embody today can find an inhabitable planet where to pursue a meaningful life.
 We have committed ourselves to giving form to this hope.

 We are very fond of the sea and its roar and the exuberant rocks that embrace its profile.
-So ruth who until mid November 2020 for 13 years lived in Catalonia with her mother in a spacious place where she could discover additional offbeat talents of hers including music and lyrics writing as well as e-painting, moved to England by the end of 2020 to provide her Adorable fiancé Peter Martin with the experience of having a girlfriend dedicated to him.
+So ruth, who until mid November 2020 for 13 years lived in Catalonia with her mother in a spacious place where she could discover additional offbeat talents of hers including music and lyrics writing as well as e-painting which will be key to accelerate the immediate engagement of the epoch-making Aquarian Era, moved to England by the end of 2020 to provide her Adorable fiancé Peter Martin with the experience of having a girlfriend tenderly dedicated to him.
 In our own way, we're enjoying a great deal the experimenting with our sensual-cum-sexual life towards a more fulfilling marital experience.

-Peter Martin and ruth's wedding date is on 24th March 2022 to coincide with our birthdays and make the most of the spring revolutionary impetus as a basis to firmly ground our extraordinary future together.
-Peter Martin is very understanding and has arranged for an extended romantic Honey Moon in Japan so that ruth can overcome some of the traumas following the hard-to-handle raw energies of the marimachoing experience that first manifested in ruth's life in Japan in her mid-20s in a study trip to this enigmatic country of the rising sun, where ruth finds great affinity between the life of an artistic geisha and her devoted dedication to her Peter Martin as his meaningful titola spouse.
+Peter Martin and ruth's wedding date is on 24th March 2024 to coincide with our birthdays and make the most of the spring revolutionary impetus as a basis to firmly ground our extraordinary future together.
+Peter Martin is very understanding and has arranged for an extended romantic Honey Moon in Japan for a full year so that ruth can overcome some of the traumas following the hard-to-handle raw energies of the marimachoing experience that first manifested in ruth's life in her mid-20s in a study trip to this enigmatic country of the rising sun, where ruth finds great affinity between the life of an artistic geisha and her devoted dedication to her Peter Martin as his meaningful titola spouse as it is steadily taking form in rootingEllipse.ORG.

 ruth has bought herself a most beautiful wedding uchikake depicting three peacocks and cherry blossoms to gives herself to Peter Martin as his wholly dedicate japonaise.
 The peacocks symbolise protection against evil and prosperity.
-Number three for its part is an odd number that is considered in Japanese and Chinese culture as embodying Yang energy.
-Odd numbers in Japan are favoured for celebrations and are considered good luck Number 3 is said to represent innocence, curiosity, hope and a smile.
+Number three, for its part, is an odd number that is considered in Japanese and Chinese cultures as embodying Yang energy.
+Odd numbers in Japan are favoured for celebrations and are considered good luck.
+Number 3 is said to represent innocence, curiosity, hope and a smile.

 Own Personality Profile